Usage

 • A card with a deadline (your due-date property) shows a vertical red deadline line in its own lane — hover the row for the date, which also sits in the tooltip when the line falls outside the window.

-• Cards whose dates all fall outside the window show a small out of view hint.
+• Cards whose dates all fall outside the window show a small Out of view hint.

 Schedule from the timeline.
 Drag a card out of the Unplanned panel and drop it anywhere over the timeline: its start date is set to the day under the pointer and it jumps onto its own row.
 A card without an estimate gets an estimate of 1 day as it lands, so every new entry starts as a one-day rectangle you can resize (an existing estimate is kept).
 While you drag, the timeline highlights and a striped New entry lane appears at the top — the drop creates a new row there (it never lands “inside” an existing card’s line) — with a guide line marking the snapped day and a floating label showing the exact date that will be written.